Al-Muhandis/fp-idn/README.md

 ---

+## Example Project

+A simple console demo using the runtime package is available in `examples/demo_console`.
+Open `demo_console.lpi` in Lazarus (or run `lazbuild` on the file) to build it.
+The program prints a couple of IDN conversions to the terminal.

+---

 ## Requirements

 * FreePascal 3.0+ (ensure `fpc` is accessible or set the `FPC` environment variable)
 * Optional: [Lazarus IDE](https://www.lazarus-ide.org/) for integration in GUI-based tools
+* Runtime-only Lazarus package `fp-idn.lpk` included

 ---